 Melbourne Fashion Festival’s Fashion Film Award cultivates and promotes the art and beauty of fashion, whilst celebrating the cinematic excellence and diversity of short films.

 In 2022, MFF will proudly host a red-carpet event and exclusive screening at ACMI, bringing together fashion storytellers and audiences alike to showcase the remarkable work of Australian and international filmmakers.

-The Fashion Film Awards place a deserving spotlight on fashion films as a key communication platform for both fashion designers and filmmakers, and for their ability to enable audiences to experience fashion in innovative and creative ways.
+Through a process of application and industry selection, the Fashion Film Award places a deserving spotlight on fashion films as a key communication platform for both fashion designers and filmmakers, and for their ability to allow audiences to experience fashion in innovative and creative ways.

 To be eligible for consideration, all films must meet

 / The film must be 8 minutes or less (including credits).